Human Environment Relations

 You gain practical competencies in this field through your own fieldwork exercises.
 The focus is on the critical reflection of discursive structures in the area of human-environment policy, methodological and theoretical approaches of anthropological human-environment research as well as on the limitations and possibilities of interdisciplinary approaches.

-Acquirement of practical knowledge in the area of cultural (ethnological) environmental research
+Acquirement of practical knowledge in the area of cultural (anthropological) environmental research

 You acquire practical experience through relevant accompanying internships, intensively prepared empirical thesis and the cooperation in projects, which are supposed to guarantee the management of human-environment relations.